Tawphiq/frontend-quiz-app/README.md

 # Frontend Quiz App Solution

-This is a solution to the AmaliTech Frontend Quiz App Solution.
+This is a solution to the Frontend Quiz App Challenge from Frontend Mentor.

 ## Table of contents